algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 print(duration)
 ```

-Now it takes ~0.12 seconds: a ~5x speedup over C++ and ~5250x speedup over our initial Python implementation!
+Now it takes ~0.12 seconds: a ~5x speedup over the auto-vectorized C version and ~5250x speedup over our initial Python implementation!

 You don't typically see such dramatic improvements.
 For now, we are not ready to tell you exactly how this is achieved.
-Implementations of dense matrix multiplication in OpenBLAS are typically [5000 lines of handwritten assembly](https://github.com/xianyi/OpenBLAS/blob/develop/kernel/x86_64/dgemm_kernel_16x2_haswell.S) for *each* architecture.
-In later chapters, we will explain all the relevant techniques one by one, and in chapter 6, we will return to this example and develop our own BLAS-level implementation with just under 40 lines of C.
+Implementations of dense matrix multiplication in OpenBLAS are typically [5000 lines of handwritten assembly](https://github.com/xianyi/OpenBLAS/blob/develop/kernel/x86_64/dgemm_kernel_16x2_haswell.S) tailored separately for *each* architecture.
+In later chapters, we will explain all the relevant techniques one by one, and then return to this example and develop our own BLAS-level implementation using just under 40 lines of C.

+### Takeaway

-The point here is that using a native language doesn't give you performance; it gives you *control* over performance.
-And to make use of it, having just a general intuition about performance isn't enough.
-It is instrumental to understand CPU microarchitecture, which is what we will focus on in this chapter.
+The key lesson here is that using a native, low-level language doesn't necessarily give you performance; but it does give you *control* over performance.

-Comparing languages in terms of performance is just absurd.
-Languages are just tools that take away some of control over performance in exchange for nice abstractions.
+Complementary to the "N operations per second" simplification, many programmers also have a misconception that using different programming languages has some sort of multiplier on that number.
+Thinking this way and [comparing languages](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html) in terms of performance doesn't make much sense: programming languages are fundamentally just tools that take away *some* control over performance in exchange for convenient abstractions.
+Regardless of the execution environment, it is still largely a programmer's job to use the opportunities that the hardware provides.